turnerlabs/fargate/README.md

 Each --env parameter string or line in the file must be of the form "key=value", with no quotation marks and no whitespace around the "=" unless you want literal leading whitespace in the value.
+Additionally, the "key" side must be a legal shell identifier, which means it must start with an ASCII letter A-Z or underscore and consist of only letters, digits, and underscores.

 ##### fargate service env unset